 There’s lots to look forward to in California each October – but that one night each year when we get to return to the fog and step back into the iconic tradition that is the world’s longest running Halloween event is unquestionably always the most special.

 Knott’s Scary Farm, sometimes also referred to as “Halloween Haunt” is the granddaddy of all theme park Halloween events.
-Currently operating for its 45th consecutive year, the Haunt is to Halloween what Disneyland is to theme parks.
+Currently operating for its 46th consecutive year, the Haunt is to Halloween what Disneyland is to theme parks.
 Knott’s literally invented the genre of grand scale Halloween events.
 Are you a fan of Halloween Horror Nights?
 Howl-O-Scream?
-Fright Fest?
-(Just kidding – we know no one is a fan of Fright Fest!)
-Well then, perhaps its time you plan a trip to California to pay your respects to the event that started them all – and an event that still holds a regional strong-hold as one of the best in existence 45 years later.
+Any of the incredible independent haunts around the country?
+Well then, perhaps its time you plan a trip to California to pay your respects to the event that started them all – and an event that still holds a regional strong-hold as one of the best in existence 46 years later.

-Knott’s Scary Farm, located at Knott’s Berry Farm, is a separately ticketed event that runs twenty-five select nights between September 21, 2017 and October 31, 2017, every Thursday, Friday, Saturday, Sunday as well Monday, October 30 and Halloween night itself.
-In its 45th year, Knott’s Scary Farm features nine different haunted houses, one ride seasonal overlay, four scare zones – including the original – the massive Ghost Town Streets, two shows as well as all of your favorite Knott’s Berry Farm attractions, including the newly rebuilt (and absolutely incredible) GhostRider wooden coaster and classics like Calico Mine Ride.
+Knott’s Scary Farm, located at Knott’s Berry Farm, is a separately ticketed event that runs twenty-five select nights between September 20, 2018 and October 31, 2018, every Thursday, Friday, Saturday, most Sundays as well the last two Wednesdays of October.
+In its 46th year, Knott’s Scary Farm features nine different haunted houses, one ride seasonal overlay, four scare zones – including the original – the massive Ghost Town Streets, three shows as well as all of your favorite Knott’s Berry Farm attractions, including the brand new HangTime (with a killer Halloween lighting package), Xcelerator and GhostRider as well as classics like Calico Mine Ride.

 Armed with only a faulty flashlight, explore the creepy house at the end of the street, in the upgraded Trick-or-Treat: Lights Out maze.
 Face the terrors of the house in complete darkness as your interactive flashlight reveals the horrors hiding in the shadows.
 Featuring new state-of-the-art effects, unexpected scares and other eerie surprises, Trick-or-Treat: Lights Out will terrorize you like never before.